Home DE

 "Germany's crime capital"

 Statistics that identify Frankfurt as the “crime capital” are generally relativized by political leaders.
 Allegedly, the airport is to blame because crimes committed at the airport are attributed to the city of Frankfurt.
-What is relevant for the safety of citizens is not customs offenses at the airport, but rather violent crime in the city.
-If you ask AI:
+This is an attempt to take Frankfurt citizens for fools.
+What is relevant to the safety of citizens is not customs offenses at the airport, but only violent crime in the city.
+If you ask the AI:

 “Which city in Germany has the highest rate of violent crime?”

-"According to the detailed evaluations of the PKS currently available, the city with the highest rate of violent crime (i.e., violent offenses such as robbery, assault, and threats) is usually Frankfurt am Main, measured by the frequency rate."
+"According to the detailed evaluations currently available from the PKS, the city with the highest rate of violent crime (i.e., violent offenses such as robbery, assault, and threats) is usually Frankfurt am Main, measured by frequency (HZ)."

-It is striking that cities where the Green Party has been part of the governing coalition for years – such as Berlin, Bremen and Frankfurt – appear particularly frequently in reports on clan crime and ‘no-go areas’ and have been among the frontrunners in police crime statistics for decades.
+The consequences can be seen everywhere where the Green Party has a decisive influence on state and city politics: It is striking that cities such as Berlin, Bremen, and Frankfurt appear particularly frequently in reports on clan crime and “no-go areas” and have been among the frontrunners in police crime statistics for decades.

 "Hellhole" Station District (the Sun, UK)